Next Entertainment World: Movie&NEW

 Movie&NEW (stylized in all caps) is NEW's film investment, distribution, marketing, and public relations division.
 Notable distributed works include Miracle in Cell No. 7, The Attorney, Train to Busan, The Villainess, and Peninsula.

 In March 2021, NEW's film division signed a three-year contract with Hollywood investment company Library Pictures International.

 Music&NEW

 Music&NEW (stylized in all caps) is the music production, management, and distribution business.

 Studio&NEW

 Studio&NEW (stylized in all caps) is a film and drama media content production company that has also expanded to management.
 Notable productions include the 2016 premiere project Descendants of the Sun and The Great Battle.
 The studio has attracted more than ₩56 billion (USD$47 million) in investment within five years of establishment.

 In April 2021, Studio&NEW signed a five-year contract with OTT streaming service Disney+ with a commitment of supplying at least one project per year.
 Local media named Moving, a live adaptation of Kang Full's webtoon, and Star original series Rookie Cops as shows that are in the works.

+NEW Point

+NEW Point - which was the result of NEW spinning off the non-visual effects businesses of its now-minority owned affiliate (formerly wholely-owned subsidiary) eNgine - is the parent company's second production subsidiary focusing on adaptation of intellectual property such as webtoons, novels, and games into global projects.

+Its debut production is the Netflix original series Take Charge of My Heart, based on the Naver webtoon of the same name by Hae Beon and co-produced by WhyNot Media.
+It will premiere on October 9, 2026.